 Another common culprit when it comes to lengthy lines is the ternary expression.
-I find it helpful to break longer expressions onto two lines:
+I find it helpful to break long expressions into two lines:

-In the above case, it might be even clearer to rewrite the expression as an if/else statement.
+In the case above, it might even be clearer to rewrite using

 Use implicitly typed variables where possible

-var keyword to reduce noise when initialising variables.
+var keyword reduces noise.
 There's no need for this:

 RatherLengthyClassName myObject = new RatherLengthyClassName();

 When you can do this, with no loss of clarity: